 This course can help you to become a greater asset to your ship, whether you are aiming to succeed from navigating officer to a managerial role or pursue a role in international maritime policy or maritime security and defence or transition from the Royal Navy into the private sector.

 Students who successfully complete the MSc Maritime Studies can use their studies to gain Incorporated (IEng) status through the Institute of Marine Engineering, Science and Technology (IMarEST).
+You may be able to use your award to gain professional recognition.

 I found the whole experience hugely rewarding - this was made all the more so by the support I received from the University and the LAtW staff.
 Graduation was the culmination of many hours of work; wearing my robes and crossing the stage at the Guildhall with all the other graduates was fantastic.
 I would recommend the programme without hesitation.